umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index.md

 ## Add external dependencies
 Let's go a bit further, and load in a markdown editor JavaScript library.
 In this example we're using [pagedown][PagedownBootstrap], but this is of course optional.

-First of, we'll add some external files to our package folder, in /app_plugins/markdowneditor/lib folder.
+First of, we'll add some external files to our package folder, in `/app_plugins/markdowneditor/lib`.
 These files come from the pagedown editor project found here:

 [Pagedown-bootstrap on github.com][PagedownBootstrap]